Code of Conduct 2022

 Morgan Stanley is subject to certain laws that prohibit facilitating the criminal evasion of tax obligations.
 Violating these laws may lead to a range of potential penalties, including prosecution and significant fines.
 The Firm may also be liable if external parties, providing services for or on its behalf, facilitate tax evasion.
 Therefore,

-- never engage in any activity that knowingly facilitates any party in committing tax evasion
+- never engage in any activity that you know or suspect will facilitate tax evasion by any party

 - familiarize yourself with the Global Anti-Tax Evasion Policy